Where to Get Soap Making Ingredients (Suppliers by Country)

 Food-grade Lye and Distilled Water

 Purity is also essential for lye (sodium hydroxide in cold process soap making) and the water you use.
 Lye found in supermarkets and hardware stores for clearing drains is not ideal for soapmaking.
-That’s because up to 1% of it can contain trace metals and contaminants.
-Non-food-grade lye can, unfortunately, be a cause for the superfat to go rancid in soap — leading to DOS.
+That’s because up to 1% of it can contain trace metals, minerals, and contaminants.
+Non-food-grade lye can, unfortunately, cause the superfat to go rancid in soap, leading to DOS.
+It can contain trace impurities that interact with the free-floating oils in finished soap bars, causing rancidity.
 Anyone who’s had a case of Dreaded Orange Spot will understand why it’s best to use food-grade lye in soap making.

-Essential oils are probably the soap making ingredients to be most attentive to when it comes to fake products.
-Synthetic fragrance oils are often marketed with labeling that fools you into thinking it’s a natural product.
+Essential oils are probably the soap-making ingredients to be most attentive to when it comes to fake products.
+Synthetic fragrance oils are often marketed with labeling that fools you into thinking they are natural products.
 Even authentic essential oils, such as rose absolute, are often sold highly diluted.
 Look carefully at the labeling, and you may spot that it’s only 2-5% essential oil suspended in a carrier oil.

-When you’re making soap as a hobby, it’s not required for you to look into cosmetic ingredient certification.
+You’re not required to look into cosmetic ingredient certification when making soap as a hobby.
 However, as a professional soapmaker, you should keep records of where the ingredients are from.
-That includes the manufacturer, the batch number, best-by date, and a copy of the MSDS – Material Safety Data Sheet.
+That includes the manufacturer, the batch number, the best-by date, and a copy of the MSDS – Material Safety Data Sheet.
 Manufacturers of cosmetic ingredients must produce one for each of their products.
-So one way to know more about the ingredient and its authenticity is to ask the manufacturer or vendor for an MSDS sheet and Certificate of Analysis.
-Ingredients made for the food industry won’t necessarily have these documents though.
+So, one way to learn more about the ingredients and their authenticity is to ask the manufacturer or vendor for an MSDS sheet and Certificate of Analysis.
+Ingredients made for the food industry won’t necessarily have these documents, though.

 Another issue to be aware of is fake organic ingredients.
 Organic oils, essential oils, and botanicals are sourced from plants grown without synthetic fertilizers or toxic chemicals.
 If you’re looking for a genuinely organic ingredient, the manufacturer will likely be registered with your country’s foremost organic organization.
 That would be USDA Organic in the USA or the Soil Association in the UK.
 If it is not, it’s possible that the product is not organic.

 The labeling of cosmetic and soap products as “Organic” is strictly regulated in the EU and UK.
 This isn’t exactly the same case in the United States.
-The term Organic, and USDA Organic certification, apply much more to food and agricultural products including vegetables, oil, and herbs.
+The terms Organic and USDA Organic certification apply much more to food and agricultural products, including vegetables, oil, and herbs.
 Manufacturers of cosmetic products made with these organic ingredients can apply to have their products certified as organic by USDA.
 However, if you see a product claiming to be “organic” and it does not display your region’s organic organization’s logo, then it has not been certified.
-That means that it may not actually meet organic standards.
+That means that it may not meet organic standards.
 Be vigilant for this.

 Shelf-life of Soap Making Supplies

 When we make handmade soap, we want our bars to last months, if not years.
-That’s why it’s so important to use ingredients with a long shelf-life when we make soap.
-Many people aren’t initially aware that if they use old ingredients to make soap, the soap has a higher chance of going rancid and developing DOS.
-Look at the best-by date of all of the ingredients you use when making soap.
-The closest date you spot will be the best-by date for your new soap!
-Using old ingredients to make soap will not extend their shelf life.
+That’s why using ingredients with a long shelf-life is so important when making soap.
+Many people aren’t initially aware that if they use old ingredients to make soap, they have a higher chance of going rancid and developing DOS.
+Look at the best-by date of all ingredients you use when making soap.
+The closest date you spot will be the best-by date for your new soap.
+Using old ingredients to make soap will not extend its shelf life.

 Oils and Fats for Soap Making